k-shibuki/0000_r-project/README.md

 ### 3.3.2.
 Setting up SSH private key
 Store the SSH private key for connecting to GitHub on the Docker host machine.
 Specify the file path of the private key (e.g. `~/.ssh/id_ed25519`) in the `GITHUB_SSH_IDENTITY` environment variable in `.env` to mount the private key in the container and allow SSH connections to GitHub from inside the container.

-## 3.4.
-Change path to the mount location for your project
-By default, this project folder is mounted in `/home/rstudio/project` in the container.
-You can change the path to the mount location with the `.env` environment variable `PROJECT_PATH_CONTAINER`.